+So what is shared ownership and how does it work?
 Most people understand shared ownership and how it works by now.
-But we love facts here at MovingSoon and we love to help, so we have put this post together to provide more background and information about shared ownership and how it works.
+But we love facts here at MovingSoon and we love to help, so we have put this post together to provide more background and information about what shared ownership is and how it works.
 We hope you find it useful!

 In this post you will find information on:

 - Shared Ownership Rent calculations and monthly outgoings

 - How staircasing works (buying a greater share of your home)

 In short, shared ownership means that the home you own is part owned by a housing association.
 The amount you own will be determined by you when you purchase the property based on what you can afford.
 Typically, you can get shared ownership where you own between 25% and 75% of your home.